SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 ## Steps to Deploy and Test on Cloud Foundry

 ### Build Advertisement Service (our Java application)
 Build the Advertisement Service which is a Java web application running in a Java VM.
 Maven build tool compiles the code and packages it in its distributable format, such as a `JAR` (Java Archive).
 With this the maven dependencies are downloaded from the [Maven central](https://search.maven.org/) into the `~/.m2/repository` directory.
-Furthermore the JUnit tests (unit tests and component tests) are executed and the `target/demo-application-security-acl.jar` is created.
+Furthermore the JUnit tests are executed and the `target/demo-application-security-basis-1.0.jar` is created.

 Execute in the command line (within project directory, which contains the `pom.xml`):